Obstructions to the integrability of VB-algebroids: Introduction

+We end this introduction with a second 'extrinsic' approach to \vbas and \vbgs.
+Here, the key point stems from the work of Gracia-Saz and Mehta, \cite{GM08} and \cite{GM10}, where they showed that, upon non-canonical \emph{splittings}, a \vba (resp. \vbg) structure boils down to a \emph{representation up to homotopy} (\cite{AriasCrainic,AriasCrainic2}) of $A$ (resp. of $G$) on a $2$-term complex coming from the fibers of the horizontal structures.
+Ordinary representations of $A$ and $G$ define particular cases of the 'up to homotopy' ones (and hence of $\mathcal{VB}$'s), but these last are strictly more general.
+For example, the \emph{adjoint} and \emph{coadjoint} representations of $A$, which are well known to be only 'up to homotopy' for a general $A$, arise from the intrinsic \vba structure of $TA$ and $T^*\!A$ after suitable splitting.

+As an application of our main result and building on the above correspondences, we obtain a notion of \emph{integrability} of a $2$-term representation up to homotopy of a Lie algebroid $A$ and characterize the underlying obstructions by translating our main result from the world of \vbas to that of representations.
+(This notion of integrability coincides with the one stemming from \cite{AriasSchatz}.)

 This paper is organized as follows.
-In section 2 we present a background material on \vbgs and \vbas, including the main examples, properties and a characterization in terms of homogeneous structures.
-We also recall the notion of splitting of a \vba.
-In section 3, we briefly review the obstructions for the integrability of Lie algebroids from \cite{CF03} and we then prove Theorem \ref{prop:intiff}, Proposition \ref{prop:reg type} and Theorem \ref{thm:integrals}, which are the main results of this work.
-Section 4 is devoted to applications of our main results.
-We prove Proposition \ref{prop: integration reps} which characterizes the integrability of two-term representations up to homotopy of Lie algebroids in terms of the integration of \vbas.
-As a consequence, we prove Corollary \ref{cor:integration reps}, which provides general criteria for the integration of two-term representations up to homotopy.
-Also, we prove Proposition \ref{prop:integration adjcoadj}, dealing with the integrability of both the adjoint and coadjoint representations up to homotopy of a Lie algebroid.
-Finally, we have included appendix A where we discuss the basic properties of curvatures and holonomies of \vbas.\\
+In section 2 we present background material on \vbgs and \vbas, including the main examples and properties.
+We also recall the notion of splitting of a \vba and its relation to representations up to homotopy.
+In section 3, we briefly review the general theory of obstructions from \cite{CF03} and then prove Theorem \ref{prop:intiff}, Proposition \ref{prop:reg type} and Theorem \ref{thm:integrals}, which are the main results of this work.
+In Section 4 we apply our results to obtain Corollary \ref{cor:integration reps} which provides general criteria for the integrability of two-term representations up to homotopy.
+Lastly, we mention the role of integrability in the simplicial formalism for integration of representations up to homotopy given in \cite{CA01}.